CarterPape/CarterPape.github.io/the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md

 {:#focus}
 {:.balance-text}

 Local news does not need to be the center of attention for people.
-Gaining attention can help a newspaper's bottom line in the short term, but keeping `moabtimes.com` focused rather than trying to be everything to everyone meant that the newspaper built rapport with readers for giving them exactly what they came for and nothing more: All the news happening in Moab.
+Gaining attention can help a newspaper's bottom line in the short term, but keeping `moabtimes.com` focused rather than trying to be everything to everyone meant that the newspaper built rapport with readers for giving them exactly what they came for and not selling them on anything more.

 For-profit news organizations — desperate for eyes; having seen the success of Facebook, Twitter, YouTube, and other sites in fully consuming content consumers' attention with their platforms; and failing to sustain themselves on the economics of advertising that worked before social media — can find themselves doing whatever they can to yank at and hold readers' attention, which I made sure `moabtimes.com` and the newspaper's social media presence didn't do.

 As is my personal website, the 2019 version of `moabtimes.com` was designed to focus readers on what they were reading, watching, or looking at.
 That meant no ditracting sidebars, no pop-ups, and no elements that move unless the user wants them to move.

 The newspaper is and always has been supported by advertising, so there was by necessity a single ad spot at the top of each page — though that is much less than the number of ad spots on [the *Moab Sun News*'s site](https://www.moabsunnews.com).

 On my last visit, I counted the number of ads on the 12 tops stories on their site and got a range of five to seven ads per story (usually seven), not including the donation solicitations at the top of every page.
+That's not exactly a fair comparison, though, since the *Sun* is free and supported by ads while the *T-I* runs on both ads and subscriptions.

-Eliminating distractions and designing the page for readability (i.e. choosing readable fonts, picking the optimal width for the text so lines aren't too long or too short, …) gives the reader an opportunity to digest the information at their own pace rather than pushing them to click away to an ad, a donation page, irrelevant information or another story.
+Eliminating distractions and designing pages for readability (i.e. choosing readable fonts, picking the optimal width for the text so lines aren't too long or too short, …) gives the reader an opportunity to digest the information at their own pace rather than pushing them to click away to an ad, a donation page, irrelevant information or another story.

-However, building a newspaper around advertising will always, necessarily lead to dividing the readers' attention between the news and commercial promotions.
+However, building a newspaper around advertising will always, necessarily lead to dividing the readers' attention between the news and commercial promotions — even if advertising is only a part of the organization's revenue.
+News sites like ProPublica that don't monetize readers' attention are rare.

 ## Everything unnecessary was stripped away.
 {:#necessity}